 4. Feed the ducks

-5. Host a lemonade stand and bake sale for a local charity
+5. Make lavender lemonade or blackberry lemonade and host a lemonade stand and bake sale for a local charity

 6. Play water balloon baseball and the pass-the-water game

-7. Do a backwards dinner starting with dessert and ending with appetizers
+7. Do a backwards dinner starting with dessert (like our gluten-free donuts) and ending with appetizers (gluten-free fried ravioli is great) and mocktails

 8. Have a shaving cream fight